The Evolution of Security Camera Technology

 Computer Vision

-AI-powered cameras can now:
+AI-powered surveillance can now:

 - Recognize faces and compare them against databases